webos-tools/cli/README.md

 [ISSUE-1] Change ares-device-info to ares-device
 ```

-- Summary: Describe a summary of the pull request.
+- Summary: Describe the summary of this pull request.
 Make sure you capitalize the first letter of the summary.
-- Release Notes: Describe what this commit implements.
+- Release Notes: Describe what this pull request implements.
-- Detailed Notes: Describe the problems of this commit and how to fix them.
+- Detailed Notes: Describe the problems of this pull request and how to fix them.
-- Testing Performed: Describe detailed descriptions of the testing you performed.
+- Testing Performed: Describe tests you performed.
     - Unit test: Run CLI unit test via `jasmine` on the target device or emulator and write the result.
 All unit tests must be passed.
-    - ESlint: Run `eslint` on ares-cli root directory and write the result.
-No warning/error would be allowed.
+    - ESlint: Run `eslint` on @webos-sdk/cli root directory and write the result.
+No warning or error would be allowed.
-    - Detail test steps with CLI commands : Write the commands to verify your changes.
-Be sure that the maintainers can check the changes by running that commands.
+    - Detailed test steps for changes: Write commands that can test your changes.
+Make sure that maintainers can verify your changes using these steps.
-- Issues Addressed: Write an issue number and its summary.
+- Issues Addressed: Write issue numbers and those summary.

 ## Copyright and License Information